 Now, if you search for a specific business by its Brand Name, and the site is properly branded, that business will show in first place in the SERPs!

-To acheive that, you must follow the Webmaster Guidelines on use of the Title tag:
+To achieve that, you must follow the Webmaster Guidelines on use of the Title tag:

 - Accurate but brief outline of page content